 Our intermediate courses are ideal for those who are looking to challenge themselves beyond foundational Buddhist philosophy.
 Having said that, each course or retreat is open to anyone who may wish to attend.

 In our first year, 2016–17, a small, enthusiastic and harmonious group of students gathered from all over the world; the programme continued in 2017–18, and we are now inviting applications for our third year.

 Basic Programme (BP) students are also able to participate in the short-courses of our spiritual programme which bring inspiration from a range of teachers to complement their understanding of Buddhism, and enables them to meet many like-minded people and create meaningful and rewarding friendships.

-To study the subjects of BP 3rd year at Root Institute it is not compulsory to have studied the subjects of 1st or 2nd Year.
+To study the subjects of BP 3rd year at Root Institute it is not compulsory to have studied the subjects of 1st or 2nd year.
 Students can join the programme at any stage.
-Having had said that, for the maximisation of these 3rd Year subjects it will help to have a foundational Buddhist philosophy understanding, so doing an introductory course is advisable.
+Having said that, to get maximum benefit from these 3rd year subjects, one needs a foundational understanding of Buddhist philosophy, so having done at least an introductory course is advisable.